kmkurn/text2array/README.rst

 Contributing
 ============

 Pull requests are welcome!
-To start contributing, make sure to install all the dependencies.
+To start contributing, first install flit_.

 ::

-    pip install -r requirements.txt
+    pip install flit

-Then install this library as editable package.
+Next, install this library and its dependencies in development mode.

 ::

-    pip install -e .
+    flit install --symlink

-Next, setup the pre-commit hook.
+Lastly, setup the pre-commit hook.

 ::